renehiemstra/terra-website/docs/core-language/resource-management/intro.md

 Historically, Terra relied solely on manual, C-style resource management.
 Though effective, this method restricted the full potential of Terra’s powerful metaprogramming capabilities.
 To overcome this constraint, the current implementation introduces scope-bound resource management, bringing Terra closer to modern programming standards while maintaining its performance and metaprogramming edge.

 ## Scope-Bound Resource Management (RAII)
-The new implementation adopts scope-bound resource management [RAII](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization), a technique widely used in systems programming languages such as C++ and Rust.
-In RAII, a resource’s lifecycle is bound to a stack-allocated object that manages it.
+In scope-bound resource management or RAII, a resource’s lifecycle is bound to a stack-allocated object that manages it.
 When the object exits its scope — unless explicitly returned — the associated resource is automatically released.

-### Examples of Resources Managed with RAII:
+Examples of resources that can be managed this way are:
 - Heap-allocated memory
 - Threads of execution
 - Open network sockets